New York residents who accrued debt on a credit card issued by Chase, Bank of America or Capital One.

 The plaintiff behind the suit says he was carrying debt on various Chase-issued credit cards, including the Chase Sapphire, Chase Slate, and Chase Freedom cards.
 According to the case, the defendants have been overcharging the plaintiff by levying interest rates that range from 17.24 percent all the way up to 27.24 percent—which the suit says is in excess of New York’s 16-percent limit.

-It’s believed this practice is not limited to Chase credit cards; attorneys working with ClassAction.org believe purchasers of debts created on Bank of America and Capital One credit cards may also be engaged in similar practices.
+In light of these allegations, attorneys working with ClassAction.org are investigating whether purchasers of debts created on Bank of America and Capital One credit cards may also be engaged in similar practices.

 How Can a Lawsuit Help?